Blady-Com/UXStrings/readme.md

 One test program [test\_uxstrings.adb](https://github.com/Blady-Com/UXStrings/blob/master/tests/test_uxstrings.adb) is provided for UXStrings tests and an other test program [test\_uxstrings\_text\_io.adb](https://github.com/Blady-Com/UXStrings/blob/master/tests/test_uxstrings_text_io.adb) is provided for UXStrings.Text\_IO tests.

+## Dependencies

+UXStrings library depends on [Strings Edit](http://www.dmitry-kazakov.de/ada/strings_edit.htm) library.
+This latter is also part of [Simple Components](http://www.dmitry-kazakov.de/ada/components.htm) framework available on Alire.
+Get one of these and add the path of strings\_edit.gpr in your GPR\_PROJECT_PATH before building with UXStrings.

 ## Using Alire

-In your [Alire](https://alire.ada.dev) project, add UXStrings dependency:
+In your own [Alire](https://alire.ada.dev) project, add UXStrings dependency:

 `% alr with uxstrings`

-Thus you can import the UXStrings package in your programs.
+Then you can import the Ada UXStrings packages in your programs.

+Note: Alire will take care of dependencies.

 ## Licence